Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

-We initially proceed in an identical manner to Case~1.2 above and note that by assuming $\tau \gtrsim \tauzero + m$ with a large enough constant, we may assume $r(0) < 2m$.
+We initially proceed in a manner identical to Case~1.2 above and note that if we assume $\tau \geq C'( \tauzero + m )$ with a large enough constant $C' > 0$, we may assume $r(0) < 2m$.
 As above we conclude

-To obtain a bound on the $p^{t^*}$-component let us first assume $r \geq m$ and apply Lemma~\ref{ptstar_bounds_ern} using the fact that $p^r > 0$ at time $\tau$ to find
+To obtain a bound on the $p^{t^*}$-component let us first assume $r \geq m$ and apply Lemma~\ref{ptstar_bounds_ern}, using the fact that $p^r > 0$ at time $\tau$, to find

 where in the last step we have used that $r \geq r(0)$, since $p^r = p^r(s) > 0$ implies that $p^r(s') > 0$ for all parameter times $s' \in [0, s]$.
-Of course we have already obtained this bound in Lemma~\ref{psupport_boundedness_ERN} above.
-If we assume $r > m$ by Lemma~\ref{ptstar_bounds_ern} we may conclude the better bound
+Of course we have already obtained this bound in the extremal analogue of Lemma~\ref{psupport_bounded} above.
+If we assume $r > m$, then from Lemma~\ref{ptstar_bounds_ern} we may conclude the better bound